caplogtxt/caplog.txt/README.md

 * Log entries are separated from each other by one or more blank lines.
 * The first line of the entry must be 'DateTime'
 * The second line of the entry must be 'Timestamp'
-* The Third line begins the 'Message' block and it ends with a blank line.
-The only criterion of an entry message is that it cannot contain a blank line.
+* The third line begins the 'Message' block, and it ends with a blank line.
+The only requirement for an entry message is that it cannot contain a blank line.

 ## Structure